○ 13 min read

 ♦ Paleo.
 Eat like a neanderthal, and you’ll be fit.

 ♦ Gluten-Free.
 Not eating gluten is critical for people with celiac concerns, but for some reason, everyone in the United States thought gluten made them fat, and by cutting that out, they’d trim up.

 ♦ Bulletproof Diet.
 How about a cup of coffee with a stick of grass-fed butter in it?
 Yep, that was a diet people swore by.
 It does focus on healthy fats, but it still plays with the concept of fats and proteins over carbohydrates, which is nothing new.

 ♦ Raw foods diet.
 If this helps you eat more veggies and fruits, then it’s a pretty good idea.
 But while this diet was extremely popular in 2016, it’s not very trendy anymore.

 What’s happening now in people’s diets?
 The focus tends to be on the microbiome and personalized nutrition.
 People realize that not everyone is the same, which means your diets shouldn’t be the same.

-Sure, there are some trends happening now, like keto and detox diets that might not have staying power.
+Sure, there are some trends happening now, like keto and juicing fads that might not have staying power.
 But intuitive eating and paying attention to your body’s individual nutrition needs will probably be a permanent change for the good.